JanneMattila/azure-policy-evaluator/README.md

   Tool can be used in 3 different ways:

   1. Evaluate a single policy file against a single test file.
-  2. Watch for policy changes in the folders and evaluate them against all test files in the sub-folders.
+  2. Watch policy changes in the folders and evaluate them against all test files in the sub-folders.
   3. Run all tests from a folder.

   More information can be found here: